 2. Portability: Because they’re not permanently installed, you can easily take most countertop filters with you on trips and/or when you move to new home.

-3. Cost: Countertop filters are usually more affordable than under sink and whole house filtration options, making them a good option for families who want clean water on a budget.
+3. Cost: Countertop filters are usually more affordable than under sink and whole house filtration options, making them a good option for families that want clean water on a budget.

 Disadvantages of Countertop Water Filters ^